joelconnects/FlipTheBlinds/README.md

  * Animation transition for use in presentations, navigation, and switching between tabs.
  * Modal presentations can be programmatic or implemented using segues.
- * Transition direction and speed can be manipulated.
+ * Transition direction and speed is customizable.
  * Designed for portrait device orientation.
+ * Swift 3.0

 ## Demo